nfa1/leetcode/README.md

-# leetcode
+# LeetHub

-## Using this repo to store my Leetcode Solutions and track my progress.
+## Using  this repo to store my Leetcode Solutions imported using the LeetHub Chrome browser extension and to track my progress in solving the Leetcode 75 challenge.